 Preparing Tooth Enamel

-If you and your dentist decide to restore your smile with a dental crown, the dentist will begin the treatment by preparing the surface of your tooth.
+If you and your dentist decide to restore your smile with a dental crown, the dentist will begin the treatment by preparing the surface of your teeth.
 This involves scraping away a small amount of enamel from the affected tooth in order to make room for the ceramic cap of the crown.

 Taking Impressions of Your Smile